AGENTS

 2. Managed profile mode (default)

-* ephemeral by default
+* temporary (ephemeral) by default

 * persistent when `persistProfile: true`